R3 Zoning District Update

 *State or Local Density Bonus could be utilized and enable additional height with a waiver.

-Another next step for this process is to receive feedback from the City Council on the implementation of Housing Element Program 1.3.h, which serves toincrease allowed densities in the R2 Zoning District by incorporating some parcels into the R3 Zoning District Update.
+On March 25, 2025, staff received feedback from the City Council on the implementation of Housing Element Program 1.3.h, which serves to increase allowed densities in the R2 Zoning District by incorporating some parcels into the R3 Zoning District Update.
 Areas that meet the intent of the program have been identified.

 R3-A